San Uk Ling Holding Centre: Closure as detention centre

-Operations and characteristics
+Operation

 Unlike other prisons in Hong Kong, which are run by the Correctional Services Department, San Uk Ling is jointly operated by the Hong Kong Police Force and Immigration Department.
 As of 2019, the facility continues to be used to hold captured illegal immigrants prior to their repatriation.

 The facility falls under the purview of the Ta Kwu Ling Divisional Police Station.
 According to a 2019 statement by the Secretary for Security, San Uk Ling contains four cell blocks containing a total of 16 detention cells, which can collectively accommodate around 200 prisoners in total.
 The cells have stone beds, lighting, air conditioning, and toilets.
 The complex also has interview rooms.

-Contrary to popular belief, the detention centre is no longer located within the Frontier Closed Area, as the size of the closed area was reduced in recent years.